-Is your little one returning to school or creche?
+Is your little one starting school or creche?
 As the seasons change and children start to spend more time together indoors, it’s inevitable that the ‘seasonal sniffles’ will strike.
 Coughs, colds, and sore throats often manifest around this time, meaning sleepless nights for all involved.
-For most children’s illnesses, parents will usually reach for the medicine bottle, but medication is often not recommended for children under two.
-Instead, here are some natural treatment for cold & cough symptoms.
+For most children’s illnesses, parents will usually reach for ‘over the counter’ remedies, but medication is usually not recommended for children under the age of two years.
+Instead, here are some natural treatments for cold & cough symptoms.

 Plenty of fluids

-Keeping your little one hydrated helps thin out mucus, making it easier to clear little noses and chests.
-If you are breast or bottle feeding, offer feeds often.
+Keeping your little one hydrated helps to thin out mucus, making it easier to clear little noses and chests.
+If you are breast or bottle feeding, offer feeds frequently.
 For older babies and toddlers, give water and avoid juices or sweet drinks.

 Clear the airways

 Babies can’t blow their noses, so when they get stuffed up, it’s a real problem for them.
 You can help with this by investing in a bulb syringe to clear blockages from your baby’s nose so they can breathe easier.
 Use as often as needed and wash after every use.